Effective: Fall 2016

 The Associate of Applied Science in Health Studies is designed to offer students interested in working within the health care field an opportunity to attain the associate degree.
 Students acquiring this degree would be able to pursue advancement opportunities within varied health care settings.
 Examples of positions that would be applicable include: Billing Supervisor, Patient Service Representative, Medical Administrative Assistant, Medical Supply Manager and Allied Health Instructor.
 This program is especially advantageous for students who have completed certificates of competency and proficiency programs offered by the Allied Health and Nursing department and wish to complete a degreed course of study.
 The program offers a broad view of health care related topics while providing a basic liberal study foundation.

-An Associate in Applied Science will be awarded upon completion of the program with a 2.0 GPA and a “C” or better in all Allied Health, Emergency Services and Nursing (AHESN) courses.
+An Associate in Applied Science will be awarded upon completion of the program with a 2.0 GPA and a “C” or better in all Allied Health and Nursing (AHN) courses.

 - Demonstrate an understanding of the anatomical structure and physiological functioning of the human body and of medical terms descriptive of body systems.